bitaculous/webby/README.md

 [Velocity]: http://velocityjs.org "Accelerated JavaScript animation."
 [Vendorify]: http://bitaculous.github.io/vendorify, "Put your vendor assets where they belong."
 [Waypoints]: http://imakewebthings.com/jquery-waypoints "Waypoints is a jQuery plugin that makes it easy to execute a function whenever you scroll to an element."
-[Webby]: https://github.com/bitaculous/webby "Sources of the official Bitaculous website."
+[Webby]: https://github.com/bitaculous/webby "The sources of the official Bitaculous website."